 - you have children from a previous marriage and you wish to make sure that, upon divorce, your spouse will not receive 50% of your assets;

-- you have a business and wish to make sure that it will remain solely under your control or under the control of an agent assigned by yourself;
+- you have a business and wish to make sure that it will remain solely under your control or under the control of an agent assigned by yourself; our prenuptial agreement attorney can give you details;

 - you are marrying a foreign national and wish to protect your UK assets from the laws that may be in force in another jurisdiction.

 These are just some simple examples of the reasons why one or both parties may decide that a prenuptial agreement is needed.
+As seen from the list above, in many cases a prenuptial agreement’s main focus is a financial one, taking into account both the assets brought by each of the parties into the marriage, as well as those generated during the union.

 Can your prenuptial agreement solicitors in London help me?